Mandate Now review of NSPCC Submission to the consultation on reporting and acting on child abuse and neglect which closed on 13 Oct 2016 :

 - Rather than calling for resources to help these newly-identified abused children, it opposes the general application of mandatory reporting so as to protect services operating at the existing level.
 NSPCC appears more concerned to protect Local Authority Children’s Services from overload than it is to protect children.

-- NSPCC supports a government suggestion of mandatory reporting only for “closed institutions” (settings with beds) which affects very few children and ensures a minimum increase in possible referrals. e.g. hospitals, boarding schools.
+- NSPCC supports a government suggestion for what the consultation terms mandatory reporting, but only for “closed institutions” (settings with beds) which affects very few children and ensures a minimum increase in possible referrals. e.g. hospitals, boarding schools.

 - NSPCC supports the “Duty to Act” proposal even though it acknowledges that the proposal is so vague that it is not clear what action is expected in any situation.